maresmar/fopenHelper/README.md

 What it does
 ------------
 * automaticly saves cookies from stream
-* gives cookies like you web browser - just with the page have to get
+* gives cookies like you web browser - gives only cookeies which the page have to get
-* sets different host in cookie after redirection in web page
+* sets different host in cookies after redirection in web page

 Where you can use it
 --------------------